andoeme/datascience/README.md

 [8 - Data Manipulation with Pandas](https://andoeme.github.io/datascience/8_data_manipulation_with_pandas.py) This has been the most boring lecture so far.
 A lot of topics in Lecture 3 were covered again.
 Only a few new methods were introduced like opening a Excel or CSV file or vizualising dataframes.
 Next lesson hopefully gets more intriguing.

-[9 - Data Analysis wiwth Python](https://andoeme.github.io/datascience/9_data_analysis_with_python.py) Wow, this lecture was intense!
+[9 - Data Analysis with Python](https://andoeme.github.io/datascience/9_data_analysis_with_python.py) Wow, this lecture was intense!
 It introduced me to Statistics and teached me how to plot, join data and calculate Linear Regression.
 A bonus was to learn how prediction with slope and intercept work.

 ![Scatter Plot with Linear Regression](linear_regression.jpg)